Parameter Configuration

 });

-Except for playerElm and url, which are required, all parameters for the zwplayer constructor are optional.
+For the zwplayer constructor parameters, except for playerElm and url which are required, all others are optional.
 Please set them according to specific needs.

 3. Basic Configuration